Bruhatt-Rao/simulations/README.md

 # Simulations
-A collection of all the html canvas simulations I've made
+A collection of simulations made using the gulf canvas wrapper